-The Private Wealth & Private Client Review: OECD Developments
+The Private Wealth & Private Client Review: OECD developments

 i OECD developments

-The OECD has become the central body charged with delivering the international agenda for greater transparency regarding asset holdings.
+The OECD is the central body charged with delivering the international agenda for greater transparency regarding asset holdings.
 There have traditionally been two main strands to its work in this area, both aimed at establishing internationally consistent standards.
-One strand focuses on information exchange for tax purposes and is led by the Global Forum on Transparency and Exchange of Information for Tax Purposes (the Global Forum).
+One strand focuses on information exchange for tax purposes and is led by the Global Forum on Transparency and Exchange of Information for Tax Purposes (Global Forum).
 The other strand is focused upon international standards for anti-money laundering (AML) regulations.
 The work here is led by the Financial Action Task Force (FATF).
 While the Global Forum and the FATF remain distinct bodies within the OECD, they nevertheless work closely with each other.
 A third major work stream, known as base erosion and profit shifting (BEPS), led by the OECD Committee on Fiscal Affairs, has come to the fore.
-This work stream is focused on tackling corporate tax planning strategies that artificially shift profits to low- or no-tax locations where there is little or no economic activity.
+This work stream is focused on tackling corporate tax planning strategies that artificially shift profits to low or no-tax locations where there is little or no economic activity.
 All three initiatives have now gained considerable momentum thanks to the strong support of most of the world's major economies.

 ii The FATF

-The FATF published revised recommendations for minimum national AML standards (generally referred to as the FATF's 40 Recommendations) in February 2012.2 The 40 Recommendations were the result of long and at times heated negotiations, and their publication has prompted a period of very intensive implementation work in many of the major economies.
+The FATF published revised recommendations for minimum national AML standards (generally referred to as the FATF's 40 Recommendations) in February 2012.2 The 40 Recommendations were the result of long and at times heated negotiations, and their publication has prompted a period of very intensive implementation work in many major economies.
 As a result, a variety of jurisdictions have been working on significant new legislative proposals in the AML area.

 It was clear at an early stage that many of the most fundamental changes flowing from the FATF Recommendations would result from new requirements intended to improve the transparency of beneficial ownership.
 While the proposed new regime for trusts (outlined in FATF Recommendation 25) contains only relatively limited changes in this area, the changes for companies (outlined in Recommendation 24) are much more fundamental.

-The United Kingdom's response to this new global standard has been to enact reform of procedures for the collection and holding of information on people with significant control (PSCs) via the Small Business, Enterprise and Employment Act in 2016.5 It is notable that this legislation is not just aimed at meeting the requirements of FATF Recommendation 24, but goes significantly further.
-Not only does it establish a statutory register of beneficial owners of companies (in the form of PSCs) but it also gives a right of public access to the beneficial ownership information rather than confining access to competent authorities.
-Thus, the Regulations require companies to hold information on their own beneficial ownership and respond to any reasonable public request for information from the register as well as file beneficial ownership information with the national registrar of companies.
+The United Kingdom's response to this new global standard has been to enact reform of procedures for the collection and holding of information on people with significant control (PSCs) via the Small Business, Enterprise and Employment Act in 2016.4 It is notable that this legislation is not just aimed at meeting the requirements of FATF Recommendation 24, but goes significantly further.
+Not only does it establish a statutory register of beneficial owners of companies (in the form of PSCs) but it also gives a right of public access to the beneficial ownership information rather than confining access to the competent authorities.
+Thus, the Regulations require companies to hold information on their own beneficial ownership and to respond to any reasonable public request for information from the register as well as file beneficial ownership information with the national registrar of companies.

 The UK focus on ensuring public access to corporate beneficial ownership information raises the issue of what information should be shown on the corporate register where the beneficial owner of a corporate entity is a trust.
 The initial suggestion was that the corporate register should show the name of the trust, the trustees and the beneficial owners of the trust.
 Ultimately, however, the argument that in practice many trusts are established to protect vulnerable beneficiaries and that publication of the names of such beneficiaries would potentially leave them at risk was accepted.
-The Regulations therefore call for the corporate register, where the beneficial owner is a trust, to show simply the names of the trustees and anyone who has the 'right to exercise, or actually exercises, significant influence or control over the activities' of the trust or company.6 The Regulations apply to all UK-incorporated companies, including limited liability partnerships, as well as to individuals who hold a UK company through an overseas holding company, and they will be obliged to register unless they hold a minority interest – in which case they will be exempted.
+The Regulations therefore call for the corporate register, where the beneficial owner is a trust, to show simply the names of the trustees and anyone who has the 'right to exercise, or actually exercises, significant influence or control over the activities' of the trust or company.5 The Regulations apply to all UK-incorporated companies, including limited liability partnerships, as well as to individuals who hold a UK company through an overseas holding company, and they will be obliged to register unless they hold a minority interest – in which case they will be exempted.

 In addition, the UK Crown Dependencies (CDOTs), Jersey, Guernsey and the Isle of Man, have confirmed that they will voluntarily adopt public registers of beneficial owners by 2023.
 The CDOTs have always been fairly resistant to committing to a publicly accessible register until the requirement becomes a more mainstream global standard.
-Each jurisdiction will ensure that public access to a central register is implemented within 12 months of the EU's anti money laundering review in January 2022.
+Each jurisdiction will ensure that public access to a central register is implemented within 12 months of the EU's AML review in January 2022.

 iii EU developments

 However, in June 2018, the US Department of the Treasury Financial Crimes Enforcement Network (FinCEN) published an advisory to financial institutions reinforcing their obligations under the Bank Secrecy Act to report suspicious transactions by political figures and related persons across the United States: 'Theft and other bad acts committed by corrupt senior foreign political figures undermine democratic institutions, destabilise economies, and erode societal foundations,' said FinCEN Director Kenneth A Blanco.
-'FinCEN is committed to continuing its fight against corruption and those who use the US financial system to further their nefarious activities at the expense of innocent people.'11
+'FinCEN is committed to continuing its fight against corruption and those who use the US financial system to further their nefarious activities at the expense of innocent people.'8

 The Global Forum is the major international body for ensuring the implementation of the internationally agreed standards of transparency and exchange of information in the tax area.
 The Global Forum was originally established in the early 2000s but was significantly restructured in 2009 and now has a much wider membership comprised of 126 jurisdictions (plus the European Union).